 What is Trauma?

+I like to define trauma as a deeply distressing or disturbing experience (once or repeated) that causes one to change their perspective of the world negatively.
 Because the truth is, trauma is multi-dimensional by nature.
 Trauma is complex.
 Trauma causes physical reactions in our bodies as well as emotional ones.
-Trauma can be stored deep in our psyche silently, secretly effecting our daily habits.
+Trauma can be stored deep in our psyche silently, secretly effecting our daily habits for years after.

 I believe that psychological trauma is an extremely personal, individual experience determined by that persons’ perspective.